floprsk/cs50_final_project/README.md

 ### Other files on the RPi:
 - *boot.py*

-    Is executed on every reboot because it is configured like that in the crontab-file:
+    Is executed on every reboot because it is configured like that in the crontab-file manually:

         @reboot python3 (path to boot.py file)

-    Switches the relay which controls the waterpump off on every boot of the system.
+    Switches off the relay which controls the waterpump on every boot of the system.

 - *sprinkle.py*